swiftlang/swift-book/TSPL.docc/ReferenceManual/Declarations.md

 but not to asynchronous functions.

-Actors can also have nonisolated members, whose declarations are marked with the `nonisolated` keyword.
+Actors can also have nonisolated members, whose declarations are marked with the `nonisolated` keyword as described in <doc:Declarations#Declaration-Modifiers>.
-XXX delete the above or xref to new spot?

 Members of an actor can be marked with the `@objc` attribute only if they are nonisolated or asynchronous.